 Please take a moment to read the Code and understand what it means to be a CIBC Mellon employee.
 We are all required to review the code and put it into action, including knowing how to speak up when you witness a violation.

-If you have any questions about the Code, please contact CIBC Mellon's Chief Compliance Officer (416-643-5000) or corporatecompliance@cibcmellon.com.
+If you have any questions about the Code, please contact CIBC Mellon Human Resources at (416-643-5000) or humanresources@cibcmellon.com.

 Sincerely,

 Mal Cullen

 Chief Executive Officer